codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

 | rabbitmq   | Message broker. | ???         | 6.0.x |
 | redis      | Cache data, and key-value store for trigger manager. | 8GB          | 6.0.x |

-> Running on netfs (nfs, cifs) is not recommended by product admin guide.
+> Running on netfs (nfs, cifs) is not recommended by the product admin guide.

-##### Automatic Volume Provisioning
-Codefresh installation supports automatic storage provisioning based on the standard Kubernetes dynamic provisioner Storage Classes and Persistent Volume Claims.
-All required installation volumes are provisioned automatically using the default Storage Class or custom Storage Class that can be specified as a parameter in `config.yaml` under `storageClass: my-storage-class`.

 ### Install Codefresh on-premises
 Follow the steps to install and deploy Codefresh on-premises.